TruebitProtocol/truebit-eth/README.md

 We now explore the Truebit Toolchain.
 Each of the samples below produces a task code file called `task.wasm`, and each such file is produced by running a script called `compile.sh`.
 You can use the `compile.sh` files as templates for generating your own tasks.

 ## Compiling from C/C++
-From your Truebit container, run the following commands (in this order) to configure the compiler for C/C++ (if you are starting a fresh container, then the last line `bash /goerli.sh` will suffice).
+From your Truebit container, run the following commands (in this order) to configure the compiler for C/C++ (if you are starting a fresh container, then the last line, `bash /goerli.sh`, will suffice).
 ```bash
 /emsdk/emsdk activate sdk-fastcomp-1.37.36-64bit
 /emsdk/emsdk activate binaryen-tag-1.37.36-64bit